100 Essential Cleaning Hacks for Your Home

 Use Your Dishwasher

 Dishwashers are for so much more than just washing dishes.
 Reichert recommends using yours to dust off knickknacks like mason jars and glass candle globes.
 Pretty much anything glass or ceramic should be fine going in the dishwasher, but you do want to stay away from putting meltable plastics.
-If your dishwasher has developed a nasty smell, see how to get rid of dishwasher smells in one step.
+If your dishwasher has developed a nasty smell, see how to get rid of dishwasher smells in one step with this cleaning hack.

 White Bear Studio/Shutterstock